Candidate Fraud Prevention | BridgeView

 Critical

-A skilled impostor takes interviews on behalf of the actual candidate.
-The "ringer" passes technical screenings while the unqualified person shows up for the job, creating immediate performance and security risks.
+A skilled impostor takes screens or interviews on behalf of the candidate.
+The proxy passes validation, while an unqualified person shows up for the job, creating immediate performance and security risk.

 AI-Generated Content